Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Size: unknown (large)

-Adornment: Cupid holds small sundial.
+Adornment: Cupid holds a small sundial.
 Small landscapes with The Four Seasons.
-House rebuilt by Sir William Milner whose arms are on a corresponding pane of glass.
+House was rebuilt by Sir William Milner whose arms are on a corresponding pane of glass.

 Article by Christopher Daniel (5 MB): (Apr 1988) Stained Glass Sundials in England and Wales.
 "Clocks" 10, 30-37